 We provide educational opportunities for health care providers in order to improve diagnosis, referral and treatment.
 When an educational opportunity is available, it will be listed here.
 If you are interested in hosting an educational event, please contact our Senior Director of Programs, Jenni Danai, and we can have an expert speaker come out to your area and speak on lung cancer.

 A Comprehensive Approach to Treating Lung Cancer hosted by Lung Cancer Initiative will provide the most up to date information on the treatment and management of lung cancer.
 Experts in the field of lung cancer across North Carolina will share their experiences and perspectives on lung cancer screening, surgical updates, comprehensive biomarker testing and clinical data impacting the treatment of lung cancer.
 This activity seeks to distill the most actionable thoracic oncology results to enable providers to improve treatment and care of lung cancer patients.
-Register here.
+View the recording here.

 The Initiative has created several patient educational materials to assist lung cancer patients in their diagnosis including a patient journal to help document their journey through treatment.
 To download or order materials, click here.

 The Access to Care Gas Card program provides assistance to lung cancer patients while seeking treatment including clinical trials.
 Patients can receive a $50 gas card, up to four in a year.
 Click here for more about the Access to Care Gas Card program.